thirtythreeforty/neolink/dissector/protocol.md

 For messages that contain the binary offset field this represents where to start the binary part of the message.
-The total length of XML + binary is equal to the message length in the header so binary length is total_length - this_offset.
+The total length of XML + binary is equal to the message length in the header so Binary Offset is total_length - this_offset.
 Where as this field also represents the end of the XML part of the message.